Theaflavin

 - ^ Takagi Y, et al. STAT1 is activated in neurons after ischemia and contributes to ischemic brain injury.
 J Cereb Blood Flow Metab.
 (2002)

-- ^ a b Anandhan A, Janakiraman U, Manivasagam T. Theaflavin ameliorates behavioral deficits, biochemical indices and monoamine transporters expression against subacute 1-methyl-4-phenyl-1,2,3,6-tetrahydropyridine (MPTP)-induced mouse model of Parkinson's disease.
+- ^ a b Anandhan A, Janakiraman U, Manivasagam T. Theaflavin ameliorates behavioral deficits, biochemical indices and monoamine transporters expression against subacute 1-methyl-4-phenyl-1,2,3,6-tetrahydropyridine (MPTP)-induced mouse model of Parkinson's condition.
 Neuroscience.
 (2012)

-- ^ Anandhan A, Essa MM, Manivasagam T. Therapeutic Attenuation of Neuroinflammation and Apoptosis by Black Tea Theaflavin in Chronic MPTP/Probenecid Model of Parkinson's Disease.
+- ^ Anandhan A, Essa MM, Manivasagam T. wellbeing Attenuation of Neurophysical strain and Apoptosis by Black Tea Theaflavin in Chronic MPTP/Probenecid Model of Parkinson's condition.
 Neurotox Res.
 (2013)

-- ^ Anandhan A, et al. Theaflavin, a black tea polyphenol, protects nigral dopaminergic neurons against chronic MPTP/probenecid induced Parkinson's disease.
+- ^ Anandhan A, et al. Theaflavin, a black tea polyphenol, protects nigral dopaminergic neurons against chronic MPTP/probenecid induced Parkinson's condition.
 Brain Res.
 (2012)

 - ^ Yuda N, et al. Polyphenols extracted from black tea (Camellia sinensis) residue by hot-compressed water and their inhibitory effect on pancreatic lipase in vitro.
 J Food Sci.
 (2012)